Skip to contents

 y

 A numeric vector or matrix of observations.
 Each row represents an observation at a time step.
+If observations not equally spaced, use the obs_times argument to specify the time points at which observations are available.

 num_particles